AY2526S1-CS2103T-W12-1/tp/docs/DeveloperGuide.md

 <puml src="diagrams/UndoRedoState5.puml" alt="UndoRedoState5" />

-The following activity diagram summarizes what happens when a user executes a new command:
+The following activities diagram summarizes what happens when a user executes a new command:

 <puml src="diagrams/CommitActivityDiagram.puml" width="250" />